TenWise-Dev/jrc-public/jrcdocs/workflow_system_preparation.rst

 classifier_models
 #################

 This directory contains the final models that are used for clasification.
+These files are too large to add to the git repository, it can be downloaded here (57 MB):

+`classifier_models.tar.gz <../jrc_downloads/classifier_models.tar.gz>`_

+The contents should, after unpacking, be placed in this directory.

 data
 ####